EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_01/Lecture_1.1.md

 8. Adding a service demand
 9. Adding a service demand by correlation

-As you can see, through the hands-on exercises you will pick up the key skills needed to design an energy systems model with MUSE.
+Through these hands-on exercises, you will pick up the key skills needed to design your own energy systems models with MUSE.